GMP63/KeyTracker/README.md

 ## Build and run
 ### How to build tracker
 Download this repo.
 In its root directory you will see a Makefile.
-Positioned inside this directory (folder), open the console and then type the following:
+Positioned inside this root directory (project root folder), open the console and then type the following:
-$ make release all
+$ **make release all**

-This performs two builds, the application (./bin/tracker) and the unit test (./test/bin/test).
+This performs two builds, the `application` (./bin/tracker) and the `unit test` (./test/bin/test).
 After the two successful builds, the console should show the progression and the timing of the tests, and finally, the total of the test passed ok.

 ### How to run the tests further times
-As commented above, immediately after a successful build a test suit is run as a final part of the mentioned build.
+As commented above, immediately after a successful build a test suite is run as a final part of the mentioned build.
 If you want to run the test again, then type:
 $ ./test/bin/test

 ## Further builds